FTC AI claim sources

 Use this page when a public AI claim promises accuracy, automated review, review authenticity, earnings, or business outcomes.
 The cases below show what evidence questions FTC materials raise before a buyer relies on similar wording.

 This is a source-organized view of reviewed cases and claim patterns.
-It is not legal advice, a compliance certification, a company ranking, or a regulator database.
+It is not a current determination about a vendor, legal advice, a compliance certification, a company ranking, or a vendor approval list.

 Source scope